grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/how-to-use-labels.md

 - The Alertmanager uses labels to match alerts for silences and alert groups in notification policies.
 - The alerting UI shows labels for every alert instance generated during evaluation of that rule.
 - Contact points can access labels to dynamically generate notifications that contain information specific to the alert that is resulting in a notification.
-- You can add labels to an [alerting rule][alerting-rules].
+- You can add labels to an [alerting rule](ref:alerting-rules).
 Labels are manually configurable, use template functions, and can reference other labels.
 Labels added to an alerting rule take precedence in the event of a collision between labels (except in the case of [Grafana reserved labels](#grafana-reserved-labels)).

 {{< figure src="/static/img/docs/alerting/unified/rule-edit-details-8-0.png" max-width="550px" caption="Alert details" >}}